Updated on April 30, 2018 by Asher Fergusson

 It is important to check the seal because occasionally conniving shop owners will refill the bottles and try to glue the lid back on!
 I recommend only drinking room temperature water because cold drinks will weaken your digestion and they also charge more for the refrigerated drinks.
 Also avoid ice in drinks because typically the water used to make the ice is not sanitary.
 Read More

-After traveling in India for sometime it becomes apparent that life there (for most people) seems to revolve around three things: eating delicious food, worshiping God and doing these two activities with one’s extended family.
+After traveling in India for sometime it becomes apparent that life there (for 100s of millions of people) seems to revolve around three things: eating delicious food, worshiping God and doing these two activities with one’s extended family.
 Below is a list of tips I’ve learned to help you stay healthy while still enjoying the absolute delight of eating cuisine in India.
 Read More